gplanchat/php-oop-api/doc/array.md

 This document specifies the `array` scalar type's object-oriented interface for PHP 7+.

-This is *NOT* a reimplementation of the array type into objects, it is a thin layer above the current array API, availiable in the userspace.
+This **IS NOT** a reimplementation of the array type into objects.

+It **IS** a thin layer above the current array API, availiable in the userspace and inter-operable with the current API.

 Example :